Dpalazzari/mid_mod_4/README.md

 rails s
 ```

-Boot up localhost:3000, and login and the user can view all links from the internal API, as well as mark them as read/unread, and create new links via an ajax request.
+Boot up localhost:3000, login, visit the root path ('/') and the user can view all links provided by the internal API, as well as mark them as read/unread, and create new links via an ajax request.

+***If you are having trouble with the 'Mark as Read' and 'Mark as Unread' buttons, click somewhere else on the page between clicks and the buttons will work as intended.

 ## MidModule Assessment